 Network providers must always bill us.
 It's important to show your Member ID Card when you get any services or prescriptions.
-But sometimes they make mistakes, and ask you to pay for your services or more than your share of the costs.
+But sometimes they make mistakes and ask you to pay for your services or more than your share of the costs.
 Call Member Service at the number at the bottom of this page if you get any bills.

 - As a plan member, you only pay the copay when you get services we cover.
 We don't allow providers to bill you more than this amount.
 This is true even if we pay the provider less than the provider charged for a service.
-Even if we decide not to pay for some charges, you still do not pay them. - Whenever you get a bill from a network provider, send us the bill.
-We will contact the provider directly and take care of the problem. - If you already paid a bill from a network provider for Medicare-covered services, send us the bill and proof of any payment you made.
-We will pay you back for your covered services.
+Even if we decide not to pay for some charges, you still don't pay them. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+We'll contact the provider directly and take care of the problem. - If you already paid a bill from a network provider for Medicare-covered services but feel you paid too much, send us the bill and proof of any payment you made.
+We'll pay you back for your covered services.

-3. If you are retroactively enrolled in our plan
+3. If you're retroactively enrolled in our plan